rwth-acis/OCD-Web-Client/README.md

 Finally, dont forget to run ``npm install`` to get all the needed packages.

-To have the server running do ``./node_modules/.bin/http-server -p <your-port>`` from the root directory of the project and now, the web client should be able to communicate with the OCD service and reachable under _http://localhost:your-port/_.
+You can then for example use the http-server package to have the server running do ``./node_modules/.bin/http-server -p <your-port>`` from the root directory of the project and now, the web client should be able to communicate with the OCD service and be reachable under _http://localhost:your-port/_.